DarkHexSage/Practice-Test-Center/README.md

 - Remote assessment capability from anywhere with internet access.

 ## Conclusion
-This app is a powerful tool for assessing candidates in shell scripting, Linux command-line usage, and PHP programming.
+This app is a powerful tool for assessing candidates in shell scripting, Linux command-line usage.

 It delivers an intuitive, interactive experience, providing valuable insights for recruitment and skill evaluation.

 ![image](https://github.com/user-attachments/assets/b879a3de-155e-468c-a0b2-318161719266)